DiLER-Digitell/DiLER_digital_literacy_course/lecture/CoC.md

 ## *Reporting Issues*

-Any incident of unacceptable behavior hurts the learning environment for everyone.
-We are therefore committed to supporting students in accessing corresponding reporting resources and ensuring a supportive environment.
+Any incident of unacceptable behaviour damages the learning environment for everyone.
+We are therefore committed to supporting students in accessing reporting resources and ensuring a supportive environment.

 When necessary, an organizer will assist students in filing a report at the appropriate university office.
 Complaints can be filed, without limitation periods, for any incident of harassment that has occurred in the course of university activities, whether on or off campus.